 MOST Program Overview

-The Medical Orders for Scope of Treatment (MOST) form is a 1-page, 2-sided document that consolidates and summarizes patient preferences for key life-sustaining treatments including: CPR, general scope of treatment, antibiotics, artificial nutrition, and hydration.
+The Medical Orders for Scope of Treatment (MOST) form is a 1-page, 2-sided document that consolidates and summarizes patient preferences for key life-sustaining treatments: CPR, medical interventions and artificially administered nutrition.
 The program was established by legislation (C.R.S.
 18.7) in Colorado in 2010.

-- The MOST form is completed by the patient or authorized health care agent in conversation with a health care professional, then signed by the patient/agent and a physician, advanced practice nurse (APN), or physician’s assistant (PA).
+- The MOST form is completed by a health care professional in conversation with a patient or authorized health care agent, then signed by the patient/agent and a physician, advanced practice nurse (APN), or physician’s assistant (PA).

 - The physician/APN/PA signature translates patient preferences into medical orders.

 - The MOST form “travels” with the patient and must be honored in any setting: hospital, clinic, day surgery, long-term care facility, hospice, or at home.
 The original is often brightly colored for easy identification, but photocopies, faxes, and electronic scans are also valid.